flapdragon/interview-questions/README.md

 ## Concepts
 These are concepts I believe every developer should be familiar with.
-I have asked other people about these concepts in interviews and I myself have been asked about them as well.
-They are ones I personally believe people should know, fundamental ones, but also ones junior developers have asked me about.
+I have asked other developers to explain their understanding of these concepts in interviews I have given and I myself have been asked about them as well in my own interviews.
+They are fundamental and common concepts that any developer will encounter as well as ones junior developers have asked me about.
 |Problem|Solution|
 |---|---|
 |[JavaScript Loop Scope](https://github.com/flapdragon/interview-questions/tree/main/loop-scope)|[Solutions](loop-scope)|

 ## Actual Interview Questions
-These are actual problems I was asked to solve in interviews.
+These are actual problems I have been asked to solve in interviews.
 |Problem|Solution|
 |---|---|
 |[Find Seat Across](https://github.com/flapdragon/interview-questions/tree/main/find-seat-across)|[Solutions](find-seat-across)|